adzerk/adzerk-management-sdk-js/README.md

 let client = await Adzerk.buildClient({ apiKey: "*****", specifications });
 ```

+## Object, Operation, Parameters Pattern

+There is really only one method you will call on the SDK, and that is the `client.run` method.
+However, it takes at a minimum an object name (like `advertiser`) and a `camelCased` operation name (like `create`, `list`, or `listForCampaign`).
+Some operations also take a JavaScript object of parameters.

 ## Logging

 Our logging implementation is meant to be flexible enough to fit into any common NodeJS logging framework.